Prokofiev / Beethoven

 For some additional (still rudimentary, at this time) information on the ensemble see also Wikipedia.

 The instruments area mix of old and new.
 Age is not really relevant with instruments of the violin family.
 Modern luthiers are able to produce instruments that can compete with even highest quality ones from Cremona or other prominent locations.
-On the other hand, most historic violins are no longer in the original form, but have undergone modifications such as adopting a longer fingerboard and a steeper neck for higher string tension (more volume).
-And, just as important: the majority of the instruments now are played with modern strings (rather than gut strings) and Tourte type bows (in this series of concerts, only the Cuarteto Casals played parts of their recital on period bows.
+On the other hand, most historic violins are no longer in the original form.
+Rather, they have undergone modifications such as adopting a longer fingerboard and a steeper neck for higher string tension (more volume).
+And, just as important: the majority of the instruments now are played with modern strings (rather than pure gut strings).
+And Tourte type bows are used almost universally.
+In this series of concerts, only the Cuarteto Casals played parts of their recital on period bows.

 The Jerusalem Quartet uses Tourte-type bows and modern strings.
 Ori Kam’s viola is the only new instrument.
-One would not guess that from the looks, except for some extravaganzas in the design, such as an artful inlay under the fingerboard, and a scroll—”Schnecke” (snail) in German—without “heart”.
+One would not guess that from the looks.
+However, there were some extravaganzas in the design, such as an artful inlay under the fingerboard, and a scroll—”Schnecke” (snail) in German—without “heart”.
 The luthier, Hiroshi Iizuka, also plays with unusual body shapes, though this instrument had a regular-shaped body.

 BTW: Ori Kam is not only the newest member to the ensemble (all others are founding members), he was also the only one who played from a tablet computer, rather than sheet music.

 Venue and Concert Setting